r23/MyOOS/blog/wordpress/wp-content/plugins/wp-piwik/readme.txt

 * WordPress dashboard widget: last 30 days view added

 = 0.6.3 =
-* Click at a visitor stats day-row to load its details.
+* Click at a visitor stats day-row to load its details
 * Add stats overview to your WordPress dashboard

 = 0.6.0 =